 In addition, it has been the experience of the Corporation that the average sales cycle for its graphene powder and graphene enhanced products can range from one to multiple years from the time a customer begins testing the Corporation's product until the time that they could be used in a commercial product.
 The product introduction timing will vary based on the target market.
-The Corporation has demonstrated little track record of success in completing customer development projects, which makes it difficult to evaluate the likelihood of future success.
 The sales and development cycles for the Corporation's product assessments, scientific and development resource allocations, and other factors beyond the Corporation's control.
-If the Corporation is not able to successfully accommodate these factors to enable customer development success, the Corporation may be unable to achieve sufficient sales to reach profitability.
+If the Corporation is not able to successfully accommodate these factors to reach profitability.
 Failure to achieve profitability may have a material adverse effect on the Corporation's operating results.